 Eglon van der Neer, Kandaule’s Wife Discovering the Hiding Gyges, 1660

 The painting depicts a story about Eros and Death.
 The Lydian King Candaules urges his bodyguard Gyges to secretly convince himself of the beauty of his wife Nyssia, but she discovers the voyeur hidden behind the bed curtain and, to regain her honor, challenges him to kill Candaules and marry her or die himself.
-Gyges kills his master and becomes this way the victim of a strong woman and her beauty.
+Gyges kills his master, who becomes this way the victim of a strong woman and her beauty.
 The viewer of the painting plays a role as a “voyeur” and participates in the whole scene.
 In this way, the painter involved also the spectator to participate in his composition.

 In the more modern and contemporary art, the composition plays an equally important role in implying a certain meaning to the viewers.